LambdaSharp/Chat/ReadMe.md

 1. Create a DynamoDB table to track open connections.
 1. Deploy the `ChatFunction` to handle web-socket requests.
 1. Deploy `NotifyFunction` to broadcast messages to all open connections.
-1. Create an S3 bucket configured to host a website.
+1. Create a private S3 bucket.
-1. Create a bucket policy to allow for public access.
+1. Create a bucket policy to CloudFront access.
 1. Create a `config.json` file with the websocket URL.
 1. Copy the `wwwroot` files to the S3 bucket.
-1. Create CloudFront distribution to enable https:// access to the S3-hosted website _(NOTE: this can take 20 minutes to deploy!)_
+1. Create CloudFront distribution to enable https:// access to the S3-hosted website
-1. Create an SQS queue to web-socket notifications.
+1. Create an SQS queue to buffer web-socket notifications.
 1. Show the website URL.
 1. Show the websocket URL.

+> **NOTE:** Creating the CloudFront distribution takes up to 5 minutes.
+Granting permission to CloudFront to access the private S3 bucket can take up to an hour!

 ## Other Resources